 Conclusion

-While floaters are usually nothing to worry about, it’s best to speak to an optometrist if you experience sudden onset floaters or increased floater activity.
+While floaters are usually nothing to worry about, it’s best to speak to an optometrist if you experience sudden-onset floaters or increased floater activity.
 There are two types of surgical procedures available should you wish to explore treatment options further.
+If you’re noticing vision changes, schedule an eye exam in Tinley Park today to get the care you need.